MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-protection-powershell.md

 **This topic contains instructions for how to connect to Exchange Online Protection PowerShell using the EXO V2 module with or without using MFA.**

-To use the older, less secure remote PowerShell connection instructions that [will eventually be deprecated](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-july-update/ba-p/1530163), see [Bssic auth - Connect to Exchange Online Protection PowerShell](basic-auth-connect-to-eop-powershell.md).
+To use the older, less secure remote PowerShell connection instructions that [will eventually be deprecated](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-july-update/ba-p/1530163), see [Basic auth - Connect to Exchange Online Protection PowerShell](basic-auth-connect-to-eop-powershell.md).

 ## What do you need to know before you begin?